Education statistics at regional level

 Source data for figures and maps (MS Excel)

-- European Commission - Education & Training - Strategic framework for education and training
+- European Commission - Education and Training - Strategic framework – Education & Training 2020

 - European Commission - Employment, Social Affairs and Inclusion - New skills for new jobs